MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

-The presence of a nearby massive galaxy has been used as proxy to study the impact of the environment and the star formation rate (SFR) of dwarf galaxies as \textit{isolated} and \textit{non-isolated} \citep[e.g.][]{Geha2012, Stierwalt2015, KadoFong2019}.
-In particular, \citet{Geha2012} found that the fraction of quenched dwarf galaxies strongly increases with lower projected separations to a massive galaxy ($M_{\star} \geq 2.5 \times 10^{10} \text{ M}_{\odot}$), and remains constant at separations higher than 1.5 Mpc.
-Following the parameters and results of their work, we define a dwarf isolated galaxy as not having any massive galaxies within $|\Delta v|\leq$ 1000\,km\,s$^{-1}$ and 1.5 Mpc of projected radius.
-The search for nearby massive galaxies was first performed within the NSA catalog considering the Petrosian stellar mass and then in the SDSS database using the \textit{CasJobs} tool\footnote{\url{https://skyserver.sdss.org/casjobs/}} considering the \texttt{logMass\_noMassLoss} column from the \texttt{stellarMassStarformingPort} table for the stellar mass value.
-A few potential massive neighbors found in SDSS had no available stellar mass values.
-For these cases we estimated the stellar mass using the formula and parameters provided in \citet{Roediger2015} for \textit{g-r}.
-Since there might be a few massive neighbors that lie outside the footprint of SDSS (and therefore of NSA) we also searched in the 2MASS Extended Source Catalog \citep[XSC;][]{Jarrett2000} for sources with absolute magnitudes $M_{Ks}$ $\le$ 22.86, which corresponds to the massive galaxy threshold assuming $(M_{\star}/L)_{K_{S}} = 0.95 \text{ M}_{\odot}/\text{L}_{\odot}$ and $M_{K_{S} \odot} = 3.32$ \citep{Bell2003}.
+Since there might be a few massive neighbors that lie outside the footprint of SDSS (and therefore of NSA) we also searched in the 2MASS Extended Source Catalog \citep[XSC;][]{Jarrett2000} for sources with absolute magnitudes $M_{Ks}\le 22.86$, which corresponds to the massive galaxy threshold assuming $(M_{\star}/L)_{K_{S}}=0.95~\text{M}_{\odot}/\text{L}_{\odot}$ and $M_{K_{S}\odot}=3.32$ \citep{Bell2003}.
 The redshifts for the 2MASS sources were obtained by crossmatching with several spectroscopic surveys\footnote{Along with SDSS, these surveys are the sources for the redshifts in NSA.}: NED, the 100\% complete Arecibo Legacy Fast ALFA Survey \citep[ALFALFA;][]{Haynes2018}, the 2dF Galaxy Redshift Survey \citep[2dFGRS;][]{Colless2001,Colless2003}, the 6dF Galaxy Redshift Survey \citep[6dFGS;][]{Jones2004,Jones2009} and the CfA Redshift Survey \citep[ZCAT\footnote{\url{https://www.cfa.harvard.edu/~dfabricant/huchra/zcat/}};][]{Huchra1995}.
-The applied k-correction was obtained using the code provided by \citep{Chilingarian2012}, and the extinction was derived using the color excess $E(B-V)$ values of \citep{Schlafly2011} provided by the IRSA \textit{Galactic Dust Reddening and Extinction} service\footnote{\url{https://irsa.ipac.caltech.edu/applications/DUST/}} and using $R_{K_{S}} = 0.306$ \citep{Yuan2013}.
+The applied k-correction was obtained using the code provided by \citet{Chilingarian2012}, and the extinction was derived using the color excess $E(B-V)$ values of \citet{Schlafly2011}, provided by the IRSA Galactic Dust Reddening and Extinction service\footnote{\url{https://irsa.ipac.caltech.edu/applications/DUST/}} and using $R_{K_{S}}=0.306$ \citep{Yuan2013}.

 Finally, we matched the results from the 2MASS XSC with the NSA and SDSS and removed those galaxies that had been previously rejected in the NSA and SDSS.
-This yields a total of 2329 ($\sim$71\% of the sample) non-isolated galaxies.
+This yields a total of 2329 ($\sim71\%$ of the sample) non-isolated galaxies.